Not enough evidence to charge BTK serial killer in Oklahoma cold case, district attorney says

 “As of this date, the information that has been shared is insufficient to file criminal charges against Dennis Rader,” he said in a press conference.
 “Given the interest that this information has garnered, I have asked that the Oklahoma State Bureau of Investigation open a formal investigation into the disappearance of Cynthia Dawn Kinney.”

 Fisher said he will file charges if he learns of any evidence that warrants it.
-He said he sat in on law enforcement interviews with Rader about 90 days ago.
-Kansas, Missouri, and Oklahoma investigators conducted the interview while Fisher and his investigator listened.
+He said he sat in on a law enforcement interview about Rader about 90 days ago.
+He said Kansas, Missouri, and Oklahoma investigators took part while Fisher and his investigator listened.

 He said the Osage County Sheriff has not shared any physical evidence with the DA’s office.

-Note: Editor’s note: This story has been updated to clarify the attendees of a law enforcement interview described by District Attorney Mike Fisher.